joseph-flinn/site/posts/0-git-monorepo.md

 arduino projects.
 Any changes to the `/lib` directory automatically get picked up by the projects using it.
 However, it also automatically breaks them when breaking changes are added to the `/lib` directory.
 It also couples the different projects together to help communicate which versions of which work together.
-Barring any bugs, version 1.2.0 of App1 and App2 will work together because they were developed and tested toegether.
+Barring any bugs, version 1.2.0 of App1 and App2 will work together because they were developed and tested together.

 ### Git was not designed for monorepos